Blog>Cost Guides>Asphalt driveway cost guide

 Because of the specialist plans and skill required, a lot of the cost is due to deliveries and having a particularly skilled gang on site.
 Surfacing companies often charge a minimum day rate of around £800.

-For maximum effect, look to replace any driveway drains, gullies and manhole covers as part of the work.
-Re-using an old gully or manhole cover can often take the shine off a new drive.
-Ensure that your driveway contractor uses the correct loading on any manhole covers, particularly if your drive has heavy vehicles on it at any point.
+You will need to make sure to use the correct loading on any manhole covers, particularly if your drive has heavy vehicles on it at any point.
 Similarly, look to use new kerbs/edgings and consider a linear drain to remove any water from the driveway in the long term.
+Hiring a professional will solve this problem for youas they will know exactly what they're doing.
 This can cost around £100 per linear metre.

 Porous asphalt driveway cost